sarojregmi200/date-np/README.md

 - [x] Add tests.

 - [ ] Deciding on using date-fns or using custom functions.
+- [ ] Fixing the scripts naming convention and scripts.
 - [ ] Fixing the auto generated docs.
 - [ ] Creating a picker for react.
 - [ ] Making the exports good and publishing to jsr.